MadameG1t/QA-Portfolio/STLC/testplan.md

     - Age verification for alcohol purchases without an account created.
     - Product rating system.
     - Shipping cost charges.
-- **Out of Scope: What is out of scope for testing?** (add the old funcionalities to the out of scope)
+- **Out of Scope: What is out of scope for testing?**
     - Backend database operations not affecting the user interface.
     - user interface and product aesthetical design.
     - availability of products.
     - Log in/ registration
+    - Purchasing a product.
+    - Webshop product browsing.
+    - customer service for users troubleshooting.
+    -
 **Type of Testing**

 **What types of testing is necessary for the new functionalities?**